 - Mix, Serve.

-PIN THIS HONEY BLACKBERRY SHRUB RECIPE FOR LATER!
+PIN THIS HONEY BLACKBERRY SHRUB COCKTAIL RECIPE FOR LATER!

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

 If you liked this post, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!

 Gastronomblog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.comFollow my blog with Bloglovin